shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 The guards showed her the wolf skin.
 "We think a cat broke in here, skinned Ersatzica, and fled the scene."
 He handed it to her.

-Awoomoon's eyes went wide and her ears folded back, but only for an instant.
+Awoomoon's eyes went wide, and her ears folded back, but only for an instant.
 "There's no blood on this skin."
 She observed.
 "Is there blood in the workshop?"

 "No, there is none.
 I don't know how they did this, but it must be one powerful heirloom."